Understanding Roth IRA

 Further Reading

-The Employee Retirement Income Security Act (ERISA) is a federal law enacted to set minimum standards for the majority of voluntary pension and health plans in the private industry to protect involved individuals.
-This federal statute went into effec...
+The Employee Retirement Income Security Act (ERISA) is a federal law that sets minimum standards for most voluntary private-sector pension and health plans to protect plan participants and beneficiaries.
+ERISA requires plan sponsors to provide part...

 Coinsurance clauses are commonly found in a Builder's Risk Completed Value policy.
-As one might deduce merely from the name, a coinsurance clause involves the policyholder becoming a co-insurer of the risk of loss with the insurer.
-In other words, ce...
+As the name suggests, a coinsurance clause makes the policyholder a co-insurer of the risk, so certain conditions can reduce the insurer's payment and leave the polic...

-Risk management experts, safety experts, accountants, actuaries, and other professionals make the distinction between direct and indirect costs of accidents, lawsuits, and so forth.
-For example, the cost of turnover in the HR That Works Turnover Cost...
+Risk management experts, safety experts, accountants, actuaries, and other professionals make the distinction between direct and indirect costs of accidents, lawsuits, and similar events.
+For example, the cost of turnover in the HR That Works Turno...

-The bad news: Exposure to indoor mold can trigger serious allergic reactions and even infections among workers and visitors to your building, leading to lost productivity – not to mention the costs and hassles of litigation.
-The good news: Taking...
+The bad news: Exposure to indoor mold can trigger serious allergic reactions and even infections among workers and visitors to your building, leading to lost productivity and potential litigation costs.
+The good news: Taking sensible precautions ca...